ucll-programming/course-material/docs/_includes/packages.md

 ## Checking the Installation

 Open the terminal in the `scripts` directory and enter (only the first line!
-The other lines are expected output)
+The subsequent lines are expected output)

 ```bash
 $ pytest